 The Academy builds on the experience and well-established success of the Law & Economics Center’s Judicial Education Program and Attorneys General Education Program.
 These programs are widely recognized for providing high-quality, balanced educational events on important and timely civil justice issues to members of the federal and state judiciary and state attorneys general and their staffs.

-The day-to-day operations of the Academy and efforts to coordinate the Academy with the Caucus and civil justice-focused policy organizations will be led by the full-time program staff at the LEC.
+The day-to-day operations of the Academy and efforts to coordinate the Academy with the Caucus and civil justice-focused policy organizations will be led by Geoffrey J. Lysaught, deputy executive director of the Law & Economics Center, and the full-time program staff at the LEC.

 The Congressional Civil Justice Caucus Academy is a program of the Law & Economics Center at George Mason University School of Law.
 The Academy is an independent outside entity that shares the goals of the Congressional Civil Justice Caucus, which is a Congressional Member Organization separate and distinct from the Academy.
 The Law & Economics Center is funded by contributions made to the George Mason University Foundation, Inc., a 501(c)(3) organization.